ghitchens/stop_watch/README.md

 - Now, visit http://localhost:8888/ in another web browser on your machine.
 - Find out your machine's IP address and visit http://x.x.x.x:8888/ from another device on the same LAN -- perhaps an iphone or ipad?
+- To view the elm version of the stopwatch app (still a work in progress), go to http://localhost:8888/stopwatch.html.
+The elm version was built by running `elm make Stopwatch.elm --output=../web/stopwatch.html` from the `priv/elm` directory.